IntersectMBO/plutus/doc/read-the-docs-site/quick-start.rst

 To do so, you'll need the ability to perform operations like the following:

 * Generating key pairs
-* Quering available UTXOs that satisfy certain criteria and can be used as the input of a transaction
+* Querying available UTXOs that satisfy certain criteria and can be used as the input of a transaction
 * Building transactions and calculating transaction fees
 * Signing and submitting transactions